 Young adult fiction

-You can find more information about A Study in Charlotte and the other books in the Charlotte Holmes series on my Young Adult page.
-For fiction, I’m represented by Lana Popovic at Chalberg and Sussman.
+You can find more information about A Study in Charlotte and the other books in the Charlotte Holmes series on my Young Adult page, as well as information about Hello Girls and my new Muse series.

-My first poetry collection, Girl-King, was published by the University of Akron Press in February 2015.
-Individual poems have recently appeared or are forthcoming in AGNI, Gettysburg Review, Tin House and the Best New Poets anthology, among others.
+My latest poetry collection, Unhistorical, came out with University of Akron Press in April 2019.
+Girl-King, my first collection, was published by the University of Akron Press in February 2015.
+Individual poems have recently appeared in AGNI, Gettysburg Review, The Southern Review, Tin House and the Best New Poets anthology, among others.
 No Girls No Telephones, a chapbook I co-wrote with Rebecca Hazelton, is now available from Black Lawrence Press.
 Awards include scholarships from the Bread Loaf Writers’ Conference, a Rona Jaffe Foundation Fellowship from the Vermont Studio Center, and a National Endowment for the Arts Fellowship in poetry.

 Education and editorial work

 After attending Interlochen Arts Academy, I earned my BA from Middlebury College and my MFA from the University of Wisconsin-Madison.
 There, I was the founding editor-in-chief of Devil’s Lake and received the David and Jean Milofsky Prize in Creative Writing.
-I’ve also received a Distinguished Graduate Student Fellowship, a Distinguished Dissertator Fellowship, and a Chancellor’s Fellowship from the University of Wisconsin-Milwaukee, where I’m a doctoral candidate in English literature.
+I’ve also received a Distinguished Graduate Student Fellowship, a Distinguished Dissertator Fellowship, and a Chancellor’s Fellowship from the University of Wisconsin-Milwaukee, where I received my PhD in English literature.